lcteo/gettingandcleaningdata/README.md

 * Appropriately labels the data set with descriptive variable names.
 * Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The project outcome will be an independent tidy data set with the average of each variable for each activity and each subject.

 The dataset used in this project is referenced from :

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones